-FLIGHT TIME: 2.5HRS IN BASLER BT-67 ROUTE: WOLF'S FANG SKIWAY - ATKA BAY
+FLIGHT TIME: 2.5HRS IN BASLER DC3 ROUTE: WHICHAWAY SKIWAY - ATKA BAY

 Depending on the location of the colony on the day, this visit may require a short walk to the penguins.
-Alternatively, we have skidoos on site which can be used to transfer guests on sleds.
+Alternatively, we have skidoos on site which can be used to transfer clients on sleds.
 On approaching the penguins, visitors must never move closer than 30 meters to a colony or 5 meters from a lone bird.
-You will stay at the colony for as long as the pilot's flying hours allow, before returning to Wolf's Fang Explorer.
+You will stay at the colony for as long as the pilot's flying hours allow, before returning to Whichaway camp.